-The EU External Investment Plan is an initiative to boost investment in partner countries in Africa and the European Neighbourhood, promoting inclusive growth, job creation and sustainable development, while addressing some of the root causes of irregular migration.
+The EU External Investment Plan is an initiative to boost investment in partner countries in Africa and the European Neighbourhood, promote inclusive growth, job creation and sustainable development, while addressing some of the root causes of irregular migration.

 The Plan is supporting the partner countries by mobilizing finance, providing technical assistance, and developing a favorable investment climate and business environment.

-With the EIP, the EU will go beyond ‘traditional’ development aid based on grants and instead use innovative financial products such as risk sharing guarantees instruments and the blending of grants and loans to ensure that investments have a major development impact.
+With the EIP, the EU will go beyond ‘traditional’ development aid based on grants and use instead innovative financial products such as risk sharing guarantees instruments and the blending of grants and loans to ensure that investments have a major development impact.